 Factors Driving the Boone County Housing Market

-- Economic Stability: Employment remains anchored by major institutions like MU Health, Boone Health, and the University of Missouri.
+- Economic Anchors: Systemic real estate insulation is anchored by core regional employers, including MU Health, Boone Health, and the central campus of the University of Missouri.

 Tips for Buyers, Sellers, and Investors